 Ever watched your team scramble to figure out what needs testing right before a release?
 A test plan helps solve this problem by giving you a consistent structure that works across projects, especially important given that only one-third of organizations feel confident in their ability to manage major changes.

-• Ensure compliance and quality: for teams in regulated industries, templates provide the documentation trail auditors need by embedding compliance checks directly into your process, reducing the risk of missing critical requirements: a growing concern as the European Union has introduced over 13,000 new regulations in trade and capital controls over the past five years, according to a 2024 McKinsey report.
+- Ensure compliance and quality: templates embed compliance checks and create an audit-ready trail, reducing the risk of missed regulatory requirements.
+This is increasingly important as the European Union has introduced over 13,000 new regulations in trade and capital controls over the past five years (2024 McKinsey report).

 Essential components of modern test plans

 A comprehensive test plan leaves no room for ambiguity.
 Including these essential components ensures every team member, from QA to product, understands their role and the project’s quality goals.
-Here are the key sections that make your testing process predictable and transparent:
+Below you’ll find the key sections that make your testing process predictable and transparent:

 7 steps to create your test plan